 - The strict quarantine precautions are to slow the virus spread and contain it.

 What our office is doing to protect you:

-Patients will he asked not to bring in more than one caregiver with them for HBOT and this caregiver will he asked to leave our facility once the patient has been safely put inside the chamber until the patient’s HBOT treatment is completed.
+- Patients will be asked not to bring in more than one caregiver with them for HBOT and this caregiver will be asked to leave our facility once the patient has been safely put inside the chamber until the patient’s HBOT treatment is completed.
 No guests or visitors are allowed.

-Scheduling will be spaced out to insure there is extra disinfectant “wipe down” time of anything the patient may have touched (specific door handles and or bathroom)
+- Scheduling will be spaced out to ensure there is extra disinfectant “wipe down” time of anything the patient may have touched (specific door handles and or bathroom)

-Bedding and scrubs will be changed for every patient on a weekly basis being washed on high temperature using sterilization cycless
+- Bedding and scrubs will be changed for every patient on a weekly basis being washed at high temperatures using sterilization cycles

 Should I keep my appointment?